ShareIt-project/DataChannel-polyfill/README.md

 ------------
 * a web browser with the PeerConnection object (currently Chrome/Chromium >= 19)

-* a Node.js server with the 'ws' module installed
+* a Node.js server with the 'ws' module installed for the backend server

 Future work
 -----------